 Working Principle of Needle Valves

 Needle valves can be operated either manually or automatically.
 Manually operated needle valves use a handwheel to open or close their disc.
-When Handle is turned to the clockwise direction its plunger lifts to open the valve and allow fluid to pass through.
-When the Handle is turned in an Anti-clockwise direction the plunger move closer to the seat to decrease the flow rate and finally intercepts the flow of fluid.
+When Handle is turned in a clockwise direction its plunger lifts to open the valve and allow fluid to pass through.
+When the Handle is turned in an Anti-clockwise direction the plunger moves closer to the seat to decrease the flow rate and finally intercepts the flow of fluid.

 Both manually and automatically operated needle valves provide precise control of fluid flow rate.
 The handwheel is accurately threaded which means it takes multiple turns to adjust the position of the plunger from the seat.
 As a result, the needle valve can help better in regulation the flow rate in the system.